 Insurance can be a tricky thing, but don’t worry, Birthing Your Way is here to help you.
 With all of the new laws insurance can be difficult thing to navigate.
 Birthing Your Way is contracted with a great insurance biller who is an expert at submitting insurance claims for our clients.

-Birthing Your Way is an in-network provider for patients with Cigna, Blue Cross Blue Shield, Tall Tree and others.
+Birthing Your Way is an in-network provider for patients with Cigna, Blue Cross Blue Shield, Tall Tree, United Healthcare, Molina Marketplace, and Molina Medicaid.
 Please call our office to verify if your insurance is considered in-network.

 As a patient with Birthing Your Way you may have the option to have your labs and ultrasounds covered by your insurance.
 Please notify our midwives or office staff if you would like to bill your insurance for your lab work.
 For your convenience labs can be drawn in our office during one of your prenatal visits.

-No provider in Utah is covered for an out-of-hospital birth, at this time, with IHC plans.
+No provider in Utah is covered for an out-of-hospital birth at this time with IHC plans, Out of Network only.

 We do offer a pre-payment deductible/co-pay discount.
 This can greatly help reduce the out-of-pocket costs for which you are responsible even with a high deductible.
 We also offer payment options and plans for our clients whether you have insurance, a high deductible or no insurance at all.

 Our midwives transport less than 10% of laboring mothers to the hospital.
+The majority of transports are not emergency transports.
 We are less than 15 minutes from many hospitals.
+Our backup doctor has privileges with Timpanogos Regional and Utah Valley.
 Our midwives will stay will you during transport and make sure you are settled in and taken care of before leaving you at the hospital.
 Please note: Most hospitals have a doctor on call which means there will be a certain amount of time before the doctor will arrive if there is a problem at a hospital birth.
 Our midwives are trained to call on the way to the hospital so they will have enough time to call the doctor in.
 So in other words even if you were having a hospital birth the doctor on call would not be there any faster than if our midwives had to transfer you during labor.

 The safety of our laboring mother and the baby is our top priority.
 Our midwives are trained to pay close attention to each laboring mother to make sure her health and the baby’s health are good.
+We are all certified in neonatal resuscitation.
+We have the same hemorrhage medications as a hospital.
+We have oxygen and other medical equipment required to deliver babies safely.
 There are however certain circumstances that may naturally occur that would cause a mother in labor to be transported.
-Those reasons might be the need for C-section, blood transfusion, forceps, vacuum, Epideral, pitocin, a D&C procedure, and NICU.
+Those reasons might be the need for C-section, blood transfusion, forceps, vacuum, Epidural, Pitocin, a D&C procedure, and NICU.